 A more discriminate investigation of positional variation may include examining mold-mold variation within a particular facility, or press-press variation within a particular facility.

-These sources of variation are between unit to unit repetition over a short time period such as:
+These sources of variation are between (or among) unit-to-unit repetition over a short time period such as:

-These are sources of variation that occur over periods of time.
-With this type of analysis the goal is to identify drifts or trends related to time events such as:
+These are sources of variation that occur over periods of time (time frames).
+With this type of analysis, the goal is to identify drifts or trends related to time events such as:

 Multi-vari studies have limitations as do most tools.
 Understanding these and the pitfalls within each tool are important for a GB/BB.